In his Gospel, Luke tells this story about an amazing event in Jesus’ life, and the response of those who saw it.

 And I heal the blind and the leprous, and I revive the dead, by Allah’s leave. ( Qur’an 3:49.)

-In the Gospels, Jesus taught that his miracles vindicated his authority.
+In the Gospels, Jesus taught that his miracles confirmed his authority.
 (See, for example, Matt 9: 1-8.)
 John the Baptist was the prophet who announced Jesus’ coming as the promised One, the Messiah.
 But when John was imprisoned, he began to question whether he had proclaimed the wrong person.
 Jesus pointed him to the miracles that he, Jesus, was performing; “Tell John what you have seen and heard; – the blind see, the lame walk, those who have leprosy are cured, the deaf hear, the dead are raised, and the good news is preached to the poor.”
 (Luke 7: 18-23)

 This list includes the same three signs that Jesus refers to in the Qur’an!
 These three signs are described in detail in the Gospel records.
 (The Gospels were recorded in written form by eye-witnesses and reporters within the first generation after the events.)